abhirup-ghosh/e2e-data-pipeline/README.md

 # [DATA PIPELINE](#data-pipeline)

+[⚠️ This Google Project has now been deactivated]

 For achieving the objectives listed above, we build an end-to-end data pipeline, starting from the raw Transfermarkt data on Kaggle, and ending with a Looker dashboard that seeks to shed some insights.

 ## [Tools/ Resources Used](#tools-resources-used)